AnyChart/docs.anychart.com/Basic_Charts_Types/Range_Area-SplineArea_Charts.md

  have to Y values (high and low point) - we have two tooltips, two labels, two markers and two lines-->.

-So, to configure them we use **rangeArea** node that hold label and marker settings.
+So, to configure them we use **rangeArea** parameter that hold label and marker settings.

 Here is the way of changing upper markers: